Build a Java application

 • database - the name of the database you are connecting to (the default is yugabyte).

 • dbUser and dbPassword - the username and password for the YugabyteDB database.
 For local clusters, use the defaults (yugabyte and yugabyte).
-For YugabyteDB Managed, use the credentials in the credentials file you downloaded.
+For YugabyteDB Aeon, use the credentials in the credentials file you downloaded.

 3. Save the file.